TRV250 is being developed for the acute treatment of migraine.Learn More

 |TRV045||S1P receptor||Diabetic neuropathic pain||PH1||Oral PC complete||PH1 in progress||PH2 not started||PH3 not started||NDA not started||Approved not started|

 |TRV250||Delta receptor||Acute migraine||PH1||Oral/Subcutaneous PC complete||PH1 in progress||PH2 not started||PH3 not started||NDA not started||Approved not started|

 |TRV734||Mu receptor||Opioid use disorder||PH1||Oral PC complete||PH1 in progress||PH2 not started||PH3 not started||NDA not started||Approved not started|

 G protein-coupled receptors (GPCRs) make up the largest family of transmembrane receptors, with approximately 34% of all U.S. Food and Drug Administration (FDA) approved drugs targeting this receptor class.

 Typically, GPCR activation engages broad networks of signaling pathways, which are linked to distinct biological responses.
 Trevena’s compounds employ a functionally-selective MOA at the receptor site, which enables preferential activation of specific signaling pathways while minimizing activation of others.

-Through this approach, the company believes it has developed a set of drug candidates with the potential to engage the signaling pathways responsible for therapeutic effect, with reduced activation of the pathways responsible for adverse effects, thus allowing for a more targeted approach to delivering therapeutic benefit.
+Trevena’s approach to GPCR selective agonists, which have tremendous potential for medicines that can improve patient outcomes, has yielded a set of drug candidates with the potential to engage the signaling pathways responsible for therapeutic effect, with reduced activation of the pathways responsible for adverse effects, thus allowing for a more targeted approach to delivering therapeutic benefit.